lievbirman/Selected_Work_Examples/README.md

 # Work_Examples

-This repositories contains some of my previous progeamming and engineering projects, as well as some examples of presentations and teaching material that I created.
+This repositories contains some of my previous programming and engineering projects, as well as some examples of presentations and teaching material that I created.

 READMEs included in each file.